Our impact reports

 What we achieved:

-- Successfully eliminated Norway rats, ship rats, stoats and weasels from the entire Miramar Peninsula (approx 1,000 hectares).
+- Successfully eliminated rats, stoats and weasels from the entire Miramar Peninsula (approx 1,000 hectares).

 - 91% increase in native bird detections since the project began.

 - Widespread and equitable participation across the project.
-This means the ecological and wellbeing benefits, like rat free homes or increased wildlife, and potential benefits of participating, like improved psychological and social wellbeing, are not limited to particular sectors of society.
+This means the ecological and wellbeing benefits extend across the whole community.
+These benefits include rat-free homes, increased wildlife, and potential benefits of participating, like improved psychological and social wellbeing.

 Quantitative evaluation – Five minute bird counts

-A total of 33 bird species has been recorded during these counts over the past seven years including 22 terrestrial bird species, eight of which are native and 14 are introduced.
-A further four native terrestrial bird species have been reported occurring on Miramar Peninsula by citizen scientists but have not yet been detected during these five minute bird counts.
+A total of 33 bird species have been recorded during these counts over the past seven years.
+This includes 22 terrestrial bird species, eight of which are native and 14 are introduced.
+Four other native terrestrial bird species have been reported on Miramar Peninsula by citizen scientists but have not yet been detected during these five minute bird counts.

 Trends in the encounter rates of terrestrial bird species: